ecmwf/magics-test/README.md

 ## Running the test suite
 `pytest --html report.html`

 A report is created in report.html , showing the visual difference between a reference set of images.
 An error is reported is the number of different pixels exceeds a certain threshold.

+You may need to install pytest-html to get the extension. pip install pytest-html

 ![Example of report](report.png)